phigas/freepaths-docs/getting-started/config-file-creation-guide.md

 ### Simulation domain

 The simulation domain consists of a box.
 These parameters control the size of the box.
+The unit is meters.

 ```python
 THICKNESS                        = 150e-9